 - You must have unimpeded control of your bike.
 A permanent, forward-facing seat is required.
 You must not carry bundles, packages, or other objects that interfere with your ability to keep both hands on the handlebars.

 - and others – it’s your responsibility to keep track of changing rules and regulations of the road.

 Because they’re smaller and car drivers don’t expect them, motorcyclists can’t assume they’re visible to other drivers at all times.
 The National Highway Traffic and Safety Administration (NHTSA) reports that around three-quarters of accidents involving motorcycles are caused by the other driver’s inability to see the motorcycle.
 Stay safe by avoiding blind spots, driving with your headlights on, and wearing reflective or bright clothing.

 While you’re helping others look out for you, be sure you also look out for other drivers.
 Drive defensively, and watch for obstructions in the road that could make you lose traction or otherwise lose control of your motorcycle.

-In the case of minor injuries, it’s always a good idea to have a first-aid kit.
+If you want to know how to stay safe on a motorcycle, it’s always a good idea to have a first-aid kit.
 This kit should include bandages, hand sanitizer, disinfecting wipes, gauze, and adhesive tape.
-It’s not a bad idea to have aspirin or other pain killers in there, as well.
+It’s not a bad idea to have aspirin or other painkillers in there, as well.